 Over the years, she has performed in Poetic Murriz and Impossible Odds.
 Her time as a solo artist, has also seen her supporting and hosting International artists including TLC, Kid Ink, Nelly, Naughty By Nature, B.O.B, Lupe Fiasco, Ciara, J.Holiday and Lady Leshurr.
 Her most recent performance was at the Australian Women in Music Awards.
 Kaylah Truth has worked extensively in remote, rural and urban Indigenous communities, teaching song writing for Hip Hop.
 She is currently part of the First Nations Programming team at the Queensland Performing Arts Centre.

 Queenie is a highly regarded and sought-after creative producer, arts worker, cultural development practitioner and event manager.
 She has a career in the arts and creative industry spanning 15 years of experience working with creatives, young people, emerging artists, arts workers and producers through cultural and contemporary music, dance and performance projects and works.

 Queenie has worked for various arts organisations, festivals and projects; local, regional, rural and overseas.
 She was a recipient of YAMP 2005 working with established jazz musician Barbara Fordham.
 She has worked as a producer on various arts projects and festivals including Brisbane Festival, Pacific Tides Festival, Stylin’ Up Festival.
 She is also the Creative Head of Arts for District Studios.
-Currently Queenie is lead producing on The QUBE Effect 2020/ 2021.
+Currently Queenie is lead producer on The QUBE Effect 2020/21.